 2021 Comi, Matt and Ruth Stamper.
 "Chicken Noodle Night: Conviviality, Resilience, and Food at the Vinland Fair."
 Food Culture and Society Special Issue ed.
 Bonnie Miller.
 DOI: 10.1080/15528014.2021.1873033"

-Broadly, sociology relies on an inquistive curiosity.
-I see my primary goal as supporting student's own development as independent, inquisitive, thinkers more ready to engage in the classroom, workplaces, and home communities.
-I work to create accessible and equitable spaces where students gain skills to ask critical questions about their worlds and find answers to produce better, more equal and sustainable futures.
+Studying sociology relies on a critical curiosity.
+I see my primary teaching goal as supporting student's own development as independent, inquisitive, thinkers more ready to engage in their classroom, workplaces, and home communities.
+I create accessible and equitable spaces where students gain skills to ask critical questions about their worlds and find answers to produce better, more equal and sustainable futures.
 To do this I focus on project based learning: approaching students as collaborators involved in making knowledge.
 I am prepared to teach a range of courses in sociology and environmental studies.

 Areas Prepared to Teach

 Science and Technology Studies

 Research Methods (Qualitative and Quantitative)